netheril96/StaticJSON/README.md

 # StaticJSON

-Fast parsing of JSON directly into C++ objects with static type checks.
+Fast, direct and static typed parsing of JSON with C++.

 ## Overview